TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Results

 On the \textit{NinaPro DB5} dataset, the fine-tuned model trained with a window size of $200\,\text{ms}$ achieves state-of-the-art performance, with an accuracy of $89.41 \pm 0.16\,\%$ and an F1-score of $77.97 \pm 0.59\,\%$.
 Fine-tuning the pre-trained model yields an improvement of approximately $7.5\%$ in accuracy compared to training from scratch.
 Moreover, using a window size of $200\,\text{ms}$ substantially improves performance over $1000\,\text{ms}$ (around $10\%$ for the fine-tuned model).
 This effect is consistent with the acquisition protocol, which comprises $52$ different movements.
 Since, during data pre-processing, we did not remove the transition periods between gestures in order to emulate real-life use cases, using shorter windows reduces the likelihood that segments overlapping these transitions are assigned incorrect gesture labels, thereby mitigating label noise.
 It must be noted that this dataset exhibits a substantial imbalance toward the \textit{rest} class.
 To ensure a fair comparison with prior work, we did not apply any rebalancing techniques during training or evaluation.
-We assume that earlier studies reported the micro accuracy, as no alternative definition was explicitly stated.
-When computing the macro-averaged accuracy score, the accuracy decreases to $75.80 \pm 0.62\,\%$, which reflects the imbalance in the dataset.
+Computing a macro-averaged accuracy score reduces the accuracy to $75.80 \pm 0.62\,\%$, as expected for an imbalanced dataset.

 On the \textit{EPN-612} dataset we achieve SoA results (window size of $1000\text{ms}$, with a global accuracy (FT) of $96.74\pm 0.09 \%$, F1-score of $96.74\pm 0.08\%$ and AUROC of $99.70\pm 0.02\%$.